 Cinco de Mayo is just around the corner which means time to bring on the Mexican food!
-I don’t have Mexican food that often but every time I do, I enjoy every bite of my meal.
-I love fresh seafood ceviche on a hot day with fresh avocado or a juicy carne asada burrito late at night, but I love Mexican salads any time of the day.
-In order to celebrate the festivities yet still stay within my diet, I made a chicken fajita salad, combining all the favorite qualities of chicken fajitas into a great salad.
-Marinated grilled chicken on a bed of romaine lettuce with roasted peppers, avocado, and corn salsa – you won’t miss the flour tortillas or the calories!
+I don’t have Mexican food often but every time I do, I enjoy every bite.
+There’s just something so satisfying about having fresh seafood ceviche on a hot day or a carne asada burrito late at night.
+To celebrate the upcoming Cinco de Mayo, I made a delicious chicken fajita salad.
+This salad combines the best parts of a fajita into one fresh bowl.
+You just can’t go wrong with spiced chicken on a bed of romaine lettuce with roasted peppers, avocado, and corn salsa.

 **Helpful tips and common mistakes